LoftyTowers/CheckoutPaymentGatewayApi/README.md

 -   Swagger.UI was used to create the API contracts and generate the endpoint shell.
 This also handled a lot of the endpoint documentation.
 - The API client project is entirely swagger generated code with the exception of the added bearer token because it worked without having to hqand craft anything.
 I would have implemented it differently if I created it by hand.
-	- A NUnit test project and a console app have been added to make hitting the server endpoints and load testing easier.
+	- A NUnit test project and a console app have been added to the client in order to test server endpoints and make load testing relatively simple.

 ### Autofac